juniorsoftdev/mywebsite-with-gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Camping Site!
-image: /img/home-jumbotron.jpg
+image: /img/photo-1475483768296-6163e08872a1-1-.jpg
 heading: My First Website with Netlify!
-subheading: Support sustainable farming while enjoying a cup
+subheading: Why you should go camping?
 mainpitch:
-  title: Why Kaldi
+  title: Sleep under the stars and get a little dirty
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+    When the weather is inviting, the smell of campfires and pine trees allure many people into the woods and mountains for camping trips.
+At the start of summer, when the days are getting longer, or perhaps in fall when the nights are chilly and the leaves are beginning to turn, are ideal times to take to the woods.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png